-For those that have experienced sex discrimination, sexual harassment, sexual misconduct, dating violence, domestic violence, stalking and/or retaliation, some may feel more comfortable talking about reporting options with a confidential resource.
+For those that have experienced sex discrimination, sexual harassment, sexual misconduct, dating violence, domestic violence, stalking and/or retaliation, some may feel more comfortable talking with a confidential resource.

 confidentiality - know your options